For men navigating changes in sexual health and function

 Testing too soon after exposure may miss something that could show up later.
 Some infections require different sample types depending on the kind of sexual contact.
 And some panels are broader than others.

-This is where the term “comprehensive” can be a little misleading.
+This is also where the term “comprehensive” can be a little misleading.
 A panel may test for several infections and still not cover everything someone assumes it covers.
 That does not make the test useless.
 It just means the details matter.

 The more useful question is not just whether the result was negative.
 It is what the test covered, whether the timing made sense, and whether the type of sample matched the concern.